 The Graduate Diploma in Risk Policy and Regulation (RPRD) is unique in Canada.
-A key feature of the program is the integration of material from a wide variety of economic and related fields relevant for risk managers, regulators, supervisors, academic and administrators of financial stability (such as central banks).
-Courses in risk management theory and implementation, banking theory and practice, financial regulation, and advanced topics in risk management and regulation along with the incorporation of relevant material from financial management and accounting and behavioural economics will enable graduates of the program to think creatively about how alternative risk management models can be developed and applied and will allow them to contribute to the design of more effective regulations and policies influencing the financial sector.
+A key feature of the program is the integration of material from a wide variety of economic and related fields relevant for risk managers, regulators, supervisors, academics and administrators of financial stability (such as central banks).
+Courses in Risk Management Theory and Applications, Financial Instiutions Theory and Practice, Financial Regulation, and Advanced Topics in Risk Management and Regulation, along with the incorporation of relevant material from financial management and accounting and behavioural economics, will enable graduates of the program to think creatively about how alternative risk management models can be developed and applied, and will allow them to contribute to the design of more effective regulations and policies influencing the financial sector.

 Career paths – employment opportunities

 This program prepares graduates for careers in the public and the private sector in risk management, regulatory areas, policy and practice.

 The Graduate Risk Policy and Regulation Diploma (RPRD) is a four (4) month program (Fall term, full time on campus) comprised of 4 compulsory courses involving projects, case-study analysis, and presentations

 The minimum standard of admission will be a B+ in a Master’s program in Economics, Master’s of Financial Economics or equivalent qualification.
 Therefore, students must have their BA(H) as well as MA in order to take the RPRD program.